 1. Business objective

 Let's start by outlining the approach we are going to take.
 First, we will discuss the business objective.
-Second, we will analyse users and the problems we could solve for them.
+Second, we will analyze users and the problems we could solve for them.
 And third, we will look into solutions and make a recommendation.

 Here are the questions that immediately come to mind to clarify the business objective for this design question: